webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/masking.md

 - None: No masking.
 This is enabled by default, to keep our footprint light unless we decide otherwise.
 - Display: Applying `display: none` to the body tag.
 - Visibility: Applying `visibility: hidden` to the body tag
-- Shift: Applying `left: -1000%; posiiton: absolute` to the body tag.
+- Shift: Applying `left: -1000%; position: absolute` to the body tag.
 - Overlay: Create a layer that sits above the web page.

 We pick from these options based on the website - some are fine to have the body hidden, some aren't.